Zeibekiko

-Zeibekiko (Ζεϊμπέκικο, [zei̯ˈbeciko]) is a Greek folk dance.
+Zeibekiko (Ζεϊμπέκικο, [zei̯ˈbeciko]) is a Greek folk dance, similar to Turkish Zeybek dance.

 Origin and history

 It takes its name from the Zeybeks, an irregular militia living in the Aegean Region of the Ottoman Empire from late 17th to early 20th centuries.
-It was first seen at the end of the 17th century in cities such as Constantinople and Smyrni.
+It was first seen at the end of the 17th century in cities such as Constantinople and Smyrna.
 Evliya Çelebi mentions in his writings that it was danced in Magnesia and in Aydın at local feasts.
 Originally a dance for two armed people facing one another, it developed into an improvised dance for a single male.

 After the population exchange between Greece and Turkey in 1922, the dance became popular also in mainland Greece, in many songs of Laiko music.